of financial condition and results of operations

 Enabling real-time payments at scale across geographical boundaries

-Our payment solutions as well as our digital and open banking capabilities span corporate and retail banking.
-Our cloud-native digital payments solution is built natively on the ISO 20022 framework and is available by subscription that enables banks and financial institutions process payments in real time, anywhere, and at scale.
-The solution helps banks stay ahead of the game and optimize transaction efficiency with a one-stop payment processing for multiple payment types, is constantly updated to reflect scheme rulebooks and guidelines, and supports SWIFT GPI for low-value cross-border payments.
+Our payments solution as well as our digital and open banking capabilities span corporate and retail banking.
+Our cloud-enabled, digital payments solution is built natively on the ISO 20022 framework that is designed to enable banks and financial institutions to process payments in real time, anywhere, and at scale.
+The solution helps banks optimize transaction efficiency with a one-stop payment processing solution that processes multiple payment types and is constantly updated to reflect scheme rulebooks and guidelines.

 Digital Experience